So what are Chartered Surveyors?

-As a firm of residential surveyors covering Belfast and beyond, we typically carry out condition reports and HomeBuyer reports on residential properties in order to let clients know what sort of condition the property is in either before they commit to buying or selling.
+As a firm of residential surveyors covering Belfast and beyond, we typically carry out condition reports and HomeBuyer reports on residential properties in order to let clients know what sort of condition the property is in, either before they commit to buying or before they place it on the market to sell.
 Advising on the condition of the house and pointing out aspects of the it that will need ongoing attention etc. to avoid future issues.

 What is an RICS Survey?

 An RICS survey follows a prescribed format approved by the RICS.
 That way you can be sure that you are getting a tried and tested product that will provide you with the best information available depending on the chosen report.

 There are four main types of RICS report:

 Depending on the age, condition and type of property you’re looking at there will be a specific RICS report that’s suitable for your needs.

 This is one I get asked this a lot!